Seahawks-Rams in tough NFC West tops NFL’s 10th week

 Philly gets a bit healthy after a bye and has won eight consecutive games against the Giants, and 12 of the previous 13 in the series.
 The defense seems to be coming around for the Eagles, who lead — yes, lead — the NFC East.

-Receiver Golden Tate is expected to return after being benched for comments about not having enough passes thrown his way.
+Receiver Golden Tate could return after being benched for comments about not having enough passes thrown his way.
 He had a TD catch against the Eagles last month.

 Washington (2-6) at Detroit (3-5)